How to check user login history in WordPress

 WordPress user visit tracking data

 These are just the main pages.
-You can still see the full list if you click the “view all” button.
-That shows the full WordPress user log.
+The full list can still be seen if you click the “view all” button, which shows the full WordPress user log.

 Once you’ve gathered the basic information about your users, you can create metrics and expand your understanding about them.
 The exact metrics depend on your use cases, but let’s see some ideas.